drbh/tinyarmc/README.md

 # tinyarmc

-tinyarmc is a tiny project that builds a simple c program for the stm32f4 discovery board. the program blinks the user led on the board. additionally, the project uses `renode` to simulate the device and run the code - this is useful for testing the code without having the physical hardware, and speeds up the development process.
+`tinyarmc` is a lightweight project designed to build and run a simple C program on the STM32F4 Discovery Board.
+The program toggles the onboard user LED.
+Additionally, the project leverages renode to simulate the device, enabling you to test the code without requiring physical hardware.
+This approach not only simplifies testing but also accelerates the development process.

-## setup
+## Setup

-this project assumes you're developing on a osx machine. the instructions may vary for other operating systems.
+this project assumes you are developing on an OSX machine.
+Instructions may vary for other operating systems.

 ### install the arm toolchain